What is Different for Quasi-Three-Level Lasers?

 The laser gain achieved with quasi-three-level gain media is often lower than that for four-level media.
 However, that is not strongly related to the three-level nature as such; in most cases, it is more because some typical gain media have relatively low transition cross sections.
 For example, if you could remove the reabsorption of Yb:YAG at 1030 nm (at least while dreaming), you would still not obtain that much gain from it.
 In particular, it could never compete with Nd:YVO4, which has very high emission cross sections.

-A characteristic specialty of quasi-three-level gain media is that the shape of the gain medium depends on the excitation level.
+A characteristic specialty of quasi-three-level gain media is that the spectral shape of the gain depends on the degree of excitation.
 For example, Yb-doped fibers (see Figure 2) exhibit only positive gain at longer wavelengths like 1050 nm, as long as the excitation level is very small.
 For stronger excitation, you get a gain peak at 1030 nm, and for really strong excitation even very high gain at 975 nm, where we previously had only strong absorption.

 High Pump Intensities